 Emily Gottenborg, MD, is an Assistant Professor within the Division of Hospital Medicine, Department of Medicine, and has a passion for teaching the next generation of leaders in hospital medicine and healthcare system improvement.
 She is the Co-Director of the Hospitalist Training Program and is faculty within the Institute of Healthcare Quality, Safety, and Efficiency.
 Dr. Gottenborg came to Colorado in 2014 and enjoys the mountain lifestyle with her 3 children, husband, and Berner, Bruiser.

 Christine Haynes, MD, MPH was born in New York and studied international affairs and global health at Georgetown University.
 She received her MD and MPH from Northwestern University and then completed her residency and chief year in Internal Medicine/Primary Care at UCLA.
-Christine is a primary care physician at Denver Health and works both at the Westside Clinic and the Intensive Outpatient Clinic, as well as supervising residents on general inpatient wards.
+Christine is a primary care physician at Denver Health at the Westside Clinic.
 Her interests include women’s health, underserved populations, population health and quality improvement, and advance care planning.
 Christine enjoys running, biking, traveling, live music, and exploring new places.
 However, she spends most of her time reading children’s books in funny voices and dancing in the kitchen with her two young children.
 Christine is the Assistant Program Director for the Primary Care Residency Track.